f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

   :align: center
   :scale: 80%

 Each tenant will run as a Virtual Machine via a technology called Kubevirt, which allows Virtual Machines to run on top of a containerized architecture.
 The tenant itself will run TMOS, and it will be managed like a vCMP guest is managed.
-Note, the tenant is not a Virtual Edition (VE), it is a highly optimized virtual machine that is fully integrated with the underlying hardware and supports all the traditional hardware offload capabilities like SSL/TLS offload, FASTL4 forwarding, DDoS mitigation, and much more.
-In the future, when BIG-IP Next tenants are supported in VELOS, those tenants will run in their native containerized mode, and not run as a Virtual Machine.
+Note, the tenant is not a Virtual Edition (VE), it is a highly optimized virtual machine that is fully integrated with the underlying hardware and supports all the traditional hardware offload capabilities like SSL/TLS offload, compression offload, FASTL4 forwarding, DDoS mitigation, and much more.

 Creating a VELOS tenant is nearly identical to creating a vCMP guest on VIPRION, with a few exceptions.
 When creating a VELOS tenant, you’ll provide a name, a TMOS image for the tenant to run, which slots (blades) the tenant will be configured to run on, out-of-band IP addressing/mask and gateway, and which VLANs the tenant should inherit.
 Just like a vCMP guest, the VLANs are configured at provision time and not within the tenant itself.
 The tenant will inherit VLANs that have been configured at the F5OS platform layer and have been added to the tenant configuration by the administrator during provisioning.